How to start an internet radio station(Full Guide)

 An online listener will listen to your radio by first connecting to a radio server.

 It’s a computer, running a radio server program like Shoutcast or Icecast, which takes your radio stream and serves it to online listeners connected to it.

-Are you wondering how to start your station for free?
+Wondering how to start an internet radio station for free?

 One of the costs associated with running a web radio is paying for a radio hosting.

 If you don't want to incur this cost, you need to create your radio server.

 You can turn your computer into a radio server by downloading and installing a radio server program.
 But…

 You will be limited by the number of people who can connect to your self-hosted server —because of your internet connection.
 Now…

 I’m not calling you out for having a slow connection.